ArguMentor: Augmenting User Experiences with Counter-Perspectives: Evaluation

 \subsubsection{RQ3: Subjective Experience}

-We measure the participant’s subjective experience of the system on two metrics: how they feel about the system, and how they feel about the article after using the system.
-Specifically, the survey captures how strongly the participant felt about a topic without the system (on a scale of 1--5), and then how they feel about it after interacting with the system.
-This way we can test if the counter-arguments and the system has an impact on participants' perception of the topic.
-After that, we can adopt the technology acceptance model as well as a survey to take feedback on the system.
+We measure the participant’s subjective experience of the system by asking them how they feel about the system.
+We adopt the technology acceptance model as well as a survey to collect feedback on the system.
+A short interview is also conducted to allow them to express their genuine thoughts.